 - Let the pork come to room temperature.
 Take the pulled pork out of the refrigerator and let it come to room temperature for about 30 minutes before reheating.
 This will reduce cooking time and keep the pork moist.

 - Add some moisture.
 To prevent the pork from drying out during reheating, add a little moisture.
-You can do this by adding a splash of water, chicken broth, apple juice, or even barbecue sauce to the container.
+You can do this by adding a splash of water, chicken broth, apple juice, or my favorite this Apricot Barbecue Sauce to the container.

 - Choose your reheating method.
 There are several methods for reheating pulled pork.